Decomposing Inversion Sets of Permutations and Applications to Faces of the Littlewood-Richardson Cone: Enumerative Results

-This incarnation of the Catalan numbers does not currently seem to appear on Richard Stanley's list \cite{Cat Addendum} of 198 combinatorial interpretations of the Catalan numbers.
+This incarnation of the Catalan numbers does not currently seem to appear on Richard Stanley's list \cite{Cat Addendum} of 207 combinatorial interpretations of the Catalan numbers.

-\np {\bf Type B/C results.} Theorems~\ref{B symmetric main theorem} and \ref{C symmetric main theorem} lead to similar recursions in types $B/C$.
+\np {\bf Type B/C results.} Theorem~\ref{symmetric main theorem} leads to similar recursions in types $B/C$.
 Let $S_{B}(z)$ be the generating series for the number of simple pairs in type $B_n/C_n$.
 Equivalently the coefficient of $z^n$ in $S_{B}(z)$ is the number of pairs of simple elements in $S_{2n+1}$ each of which are symmetric.
 The isomorphism $\W(B_n) \cong \W(C_n)$ implies that this is also the number of pairs of simple symmetric elements in $S_{2n+1}$.
 One deduces the functional equation

 (where $F(z) = \sum_{n\geq 1} n!z^n$ as above) which determines $S_{B}(z)$.
 Here are some low order terms: